Must See Viewpoints (Miradouros) In Lisbon

 5. Miradouro de Santa Luzia

-While technically not a miradouro, the São Jorge Castle offers some of the most breathtaking panoramic views of Lisbon.
-From its ancient walls, visitors can admire the city spread out below, with landmarks like the Tagus River and the Alfama district in full view.
+Although technically not a miradouro, the ancient São Jorge Castle offers some of the most breathtaking panoramic views of Lisbon.
+The castle’s high vantage point provides sweeping views of the city and the river.

 7. Arco da Rua Augusta

-This iconic arch at Praça do Comércio offers an elevated viewpoint from its terrace.
-Visitors can climb to the top for panoramic views of the square, the Tagus River, and the bustling streets of downtown Lisbon.
+Climb this iconic arch in Praça do Comércio for a unique viewpoint overlooking the square, the river, and the bustling streets of downtown Lisbon.

 8. Amoreiras 360º Panoramic View

-Situated on the rooftop of the Amoreiras Shopping Center, this observation deck provides a 360-degree view of Lisbon.
-Visitors can take in sights such as the Eduardo VII Park, the Monsanto Forest Park, and the Vasco da Gama Bridge.
+Located on top of the Amoreiras Shopping Center, this observation deck provides 360-degree views of Lisbon.
+See landmarks like Eduardo VII Park, Monsanto Forest Park, and the Vasco da Gama Bridge.

 9. Miradouro de Santa Catarina

-Also known as Adamastor, this viewpoint in the Bairro Alto district offers stunning views of the Tagus River and the 25 de Abril Bridge.
-It’s a popular spot for enjoying a drink while watching the sunset over the river.
+This laid-back spot in Bairro Alto offers stunning views of the Tagus River and the 25 de Abril Bridge.
+It’s a popular place for sunset drinks and people-watching.

 10. Tapada das Necessidades